Tracking your food and calorie intake can be important.

 - Although the website is free, the app costs $2.99.

-The food diary is relatively easy to use.
-If you tend to eat the same thing often, you can copy and paste that entry into multiple days.
+The food diary is relatively straightforward.
+If you tend to eat the same thing often, you can paste that entry into multiple days.

 At the bottom of each day's entry, you can see the total calories, carbs, fats and protein.
-There is also an option to view the data as a pie chart.
+You may also view the data as a pie chart.

 SparkPeople's site has a massive community.
-There are lots of resources, including recipes, health news, exercise demos and articles by health and wellness experts.
+Its resources include recipes, health news, exercise demos and articles by health and wellness experts.

-The free version has one of the biggest food and nutrition databases on the web, but you have to upgrade your account to gain access to many of the other features.
+The free version has one of the largest online food and nutrition databases, but you have to upgrade your account to access many of the other features.

 - The website is full of resources on a variety of topics.